 Sustainability is a Journey, Not a Destination

-Improving efficiency in manufacturing, moderation in the use of materials, sourcing environmentally friendly materials, and focusing on energy saving have long been factors considered at MetroWall.
+As someone once said, “I alone cannot change the world, but I can cast a stone across the waters to create many ripples.”
+Improving efficiency in manufacturing, moderation in the use of materials, sourcing sustainable materials, and focusing on energy saving have long been factors considered at MetroWall.
+Like many in the industry, sustainability is top of mind for us.
 But as we like to say, “More is possible.”

 The Design & Build Community has collectively focused on efforts to reduce the global carbon footprint.
 While there are many ways of doing this, MetroWall has been supporting an organization that is playing a key role.